mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 We'll consider three operations:

-- **Start**: the sender starts the escrow locking the funds and setting the information about the payment to be received.
+- **Start**: the sender starts the escrow by locking the funds and setting the information about the payment to be received.

-- **Resolve**: the receiver gets the funds locked and pays the corresponding tokens to the sender, finishing the escrow.
+- **Resolve**: the receiver gets the locked funds and pays the corresponding tokens to the sender, finishing the escrow.